HumanOsv/NICSall/README.md

     box_size =

-*NOTE: The valor "0" in any parameter (length, width or height) will make a plane.
+*NOTE: The value "0" in any parameter (length, width or height) will make a plane.
 Two "0" in the parameters will build a line*

 *d)* Choose NMR chemical shieldings (0) or Sigma-Pi separation (1)